latuyetmai/portfolio/README.md

 Hello!

 My name is Mai La and welcome to my Data Science portfolio.
+Most projects were originated from the courses that I took from the Master of Information and Data Science degree (MIDS) at the University of Califorina, Berkeley.
 To access the full project git hub folders, please navigate [here](https://github.com/latuyetmai/mla-folio/tree/projects).

-Most projects were originated from the courses that I took from the Master of Information and Data Science degree (MIDS) at the University of Califorina, Berkeley.
-Therefore, the `projects` branch has been hidden to prevent future students from using search engines and copying.

 <br>